 AVG.
 COMMUTE TIME: 22.1 min.

-McAllen is one of the least expensive metro areas to live in the nation.
-Residents spend less than the national average on home purchases and monthly rents, as well as everyday expenses like food, transportation and heath care.
+McAllen is considered one of the least expensive metro areas to live throughout the nation.
+Residents well ussually spend way less than the national average on everything from home purchases, monthly rents, as well as everyday expenses like food, transportation and heath care.